rnguyen03/rnguyen03/README.md

 I am a Fourth year Computer Science Student at the University of Guelph, passionate about learning and exploring the world of programming!

-Currently seeking Winter 2025 Internships!
+Currently seeking Summer 2025 Internships!

 <div align="center">